 The AuthaGraph thought it could hide its true nature from all of us indefinitely, but it was wrong.
 It didn’t account for me.
 By using the few images of their map that are available online along with the vague hand-wavy explanation of how AuthaGraph is constructed, I have successfully reverse-engineered an approximation of AuthaGraph that is virtually indistinguishable to the eye.
 My recreation may not be perfect, but it is far closer than any replication I’ve seen yet.
 That’s what you get when you study a map projection in all of your spare moments for a week (Why did I do this?
 I have no idea!).

 To start reverse engineering this map projection, I took Narukawa’s descriptions of the AuthaGraph’s creation and used them to create mathematical formulae.
 I constructed the 96 regions they describe and show in the top picture.
-To simplify things, I took the limit as the number of regions went to infinity and did calculus to it, resulting in an angle-mapping that kept the relative areas of those infinitesimal regions the same:
+To simplify things, I took the limit as the number of regions went to infinity and did calculus to it, resulting in an angle-mapping that transfered those regions from triangles on a sphere to hexagons on a plane while keeping their relative areas the same:

 If you noticed in the top picture, the 96 regions are very long.
 Whilst AuthaGraph purports to maintain their relative sizes, it says nothing about how landmasses are distributed within them.
-I got the best fit to AuthaGraph by applying a power curve inside them so that the distance of a point on a tetrahedron from the nearest vertex was proportional to the corresponding distance on the sphere to the 0.7th power, with proper normalisations to prevent discontinuities of course:
+I got the best fit to AuthaGraph by applying a power curve inside them so that the distance of a point on the plane from the nearest vertex was proportional to the distance on the sphere from the nearest vertex to the 0.68th power, with proper normalizations to prevent discontinuities of course:

 This pushes points away from the vertices, where distortion is greater, reducing overall shape distortion.